The FDA's meeting on Covid-19 boosters may not provide an answer to all the questions, experts say - KESQ

 By Madeline Holcombe, CNN

-The US Food and Drug Administration is meeting Friday about Covid-19 vaccine boosters, but the long-awaited discussion may not yield an answer as to whether all vaccinated Americans will get a third dose, experts said.
+Advisers to the US Food and Drug Administration are meeting Friday about Covid-19 vaccine boosters, but the long-awaited discussion may not yield an answer as to whether all vaccinated Americans will get a third dose, experts said.

-Three reports published Wednesday supporting the argument that people may need a booster dose of Pfizer’s Covid-19 vaccine over time are part of a batch of data that will be discussed by the FDA’s vaccine advisers as it considers a request by Pfizer to approve a third, booster dose for most people six months after they get their first two doses of vaccine.
+Three reports published Wednesday supporting the argument that people may need a booster dose of Pfizer’s Covid-19 vaccine over time are part of a batch of data being discussed by the FDA’s vaccine advisers as it considers a request by Pfizer to approve a third, booster dose for most people six months after they get their first two doses of vaccine.

+The meeting, being streamed online, began Friday morning and is expected to last at least until 4:45 p.m.
+ET, with a period for discussion and vote scheduled to start at 2:25 p.m. and to last at least two hours.

 “Typically, we have a pretty good idea of how (these meetings) are going to go ahead of time,” CNN Chief Medical Correspondent Sanjay Gupta said Thursday.
 “I gotta say, I’m not so sure on this one.”